Gerry Summers

-Gerald Thomas Francis Summers (born 4 October 1933) was an English professional football player with West Bromwich Albion, Sheffield United, Hull City and Walsall; he then went into football coaching with Oxford United, Gillingham, Derby County and Leicester City.
+Gerald Thomas Francis Summers (4 October 1933 – 13 March 2024) was an English professional footballer with West Bromwich Albion, Sheffield United, Hull City and Walsall; he then went into coaching with Oxford United, Gillingham, Derby County and Leicester City.

-Summers joined Sheffield United in May 1957, Joe Mercer having signed him from West Bromwich Albion.
+Summers was born on 4 October 1933.
+He joined Sheffield United in May 1957, Joe Mercer having signed him from West Bromwich Albion.
 He played 260 League games as attacking wing-half before moving to Hull City in 1964, and then to Walsall.
 He was manager at Oxford United (1969–1975) and Gillingham (1975–1981) and coached at Derby County and Leicester City.
+Summers died on 13 March 2024, at the age of 90.